Type above and press Enter to search. Press Esc to cancel.

 From merchandising to the how sales associates approach customers, the image your store projects is more important than ever.
 Download our free guide to learn how to attract more customers and turn them into lifelong customers.

-Visual merchandising is a widely-adopted practice in the retail industry where merchandisers develop floor plans and three-dimensional product displays to organize and showcase products and maximize in-store sales.
-Typically, merchandisers will group related products together and use signage to communicate their features and benefits.
+Visual merchandising is a retail industry practice where merchandisers develop floor plans and 3D product displays to organize and showcase products to attract shoppers, influence the routes and flow of foot traffic, highlight strategic SKUs, and maximize in-store sales.
+Merchandisers typically group related products together and use signage to communicate their features and benefits.

-In larger companies, merchandisers work hand-in-hand with the retail marketing teams to build product displays that fit with the brand’s image and guidelines.
-Independent retailers, on the other hand, have more control over what the displays look like and more room for creativity.
+In larger companies, merchandisers work hand-in-hand with retail marketing teams to build product displays that fit the brand’s image and guidelines.
+Independent retailers, on the other hand, tend to have more control over what displays look like and greater flexibility in terms of creative control.

 The purpose of visual merchandising is to attract and engage customers and motivate them to make a purchase.
 Additionally, visual merchandisers help organize a store’s products so that it’s easier for customers to find exactly what they’re looking for.

-Various components come into play when crafting visual merchandising displays, but the elements below are arguably the most important ones.
+Various components come into play when crafting visual merchandising displays, but the considerations below are arguably the most important.

 Focal point

-The focal point is the part of the display that you want people to focus on.
-Typically placed at eye-level, your focal point could be an item (or a group of products) you want shoppers to notice.
+The focal point is the part of the display you want people to focus on.
+Typically placed at eye level, it could be an item or group of products you want shoppers to notice.

 Space

 The amount of space between products can convey volumes.
-In retail, customers often equate space with luxury, which is why it’s common for high-end brands to put a lot of space between merchandise when displaying them in-store.
-Meanwhile, discount retailers have a tendency to fill up their shelves with more products, leaving less space between items.
+In retail, customers often equate space with luxury, which is why it’s common for high-end brands to put a lot of space between merchandise when displaying them in stores.
+In contrast, discount retailers have a tendency to fill up their shelves with more products, leaving less space between items.

 Lighting

-Positioning is another key factor in merchandising.
-Consumers tend to browse shelves at the eye-level; they’ll also focus more on things right in front of them, versus looking at the sides or at the back of a display.
+Product placement is another key factor in merchandising.
+Consumers tend to browse shelves at eye level.
+They also focus more on the items that are right in front of them, as opposed to those at the sides or at the back of displays.
+Place and arrange your products accordingly.
+You can, for example, place your high-margin items front and center, while placing lower-priced items at the sides or in the background.

 Studies show that an appealing display can increase sales by up to 540%.
 Moreover, 84% of consumers believe that a store’s aesthetics significantly influence their purchasing decisions.
 Harnessing these insights can tailor your visual strategies to drive conversions.
 You don’t need to spend a lot of money to create product displays that beautifully showcase your products and convert more people in research mode into paying customers.
 Just follow these 11 visual merchandising tips and techniques: